Whether you’re planning a Vancouver Christmas trip or just looking for things to do over Christmas break, you’re in luck.

 During the holidays North Vancouver’s Grouse Mountain transforms itself into a winter wonderland.

 In addition to offering the area’s best night skiing, Vancouver’s North Pole offers a whole host of Christmas activities for visitors of all ages.

 The Light Walk allows you to snowshoe or walk a magically lit nature path.
-There’s also an 8,000 sq ft mountain top skating rink is perfect for romantic forays and families alike.
+There’s also an 8,000 sq ft mountain top skating rink is one of the best Vancouver couples activities.

 Finally, if you’re visiting Vancouver with kids a visit to Santa’s Workshop and a meeting with Dancer and Vixen is a must.

 Stuff Yourself on a Holiday Market Tour of Granville Island

 Vancouver during the holidays is always about stuffing yourself with local treats – so what better way to do it than at Granville Island Market?

 The Festive Favourites Market Tour is one of the most authentic ways to explore Vancouver over Christmas, sampling fine foods and exploring artisan shops along the way.

 Your knowledgeable foodie guide will take you to sample 20 exclusive food tastings.

 Enjoy Our German-style Vancouver Christmas Market